falcordotnet/falcor.net/README.md

 # When to Use Falcor

+**_Consider the Falcor approach when you are developing a client/server architecture that is intended to provide a rich client user experience._**

 | *Good Fit*                                                                                     | *Poor Fit*                                                                        |
 |------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------|
 | Fetching _large amounts_ of _small resources_ (e.g. web components, JSON, metadata, etc.)      | Fetching _small amounts_ of _large resources_ (e.g. web pages, images, files, etc.) |